ory/docs/docs/use-cases/passwordless.md

   - Iris scan (Windows Hello)
   - Voice recognition
   - Handwriting recognition
-  - Device unlock / OS password
+  - Device unlock
 - **External authenticators**
   - USB key (YubiKey)
   - NFC devices
-  - Bluetooth (BLE) devices
+  - Bluetooth Low Energy (BLE) devices

-#### Secrets stay on your device

-It is important to note that, during a passwordless flow, secrets never leave your local device, in particular:

-- Passkeys (private keys) are never sent to the server.
-- Biometric data is never sent to the server.
-- Codes from a USB key are never sent to the server.
-- Device unlock code is never sent to the server.
-- Passwords are never sent to the server.
+### Resistance to phishing

+The essential idea of a phishing attack is to trick a user somehow into giving up their password to the attacker, typically by luring the user to a fake website where they are persuaded to log in, enabling the attacker to steal the password from the login credentials.

+The reason that passwordless is resistant to phishing is that secrets (passkeys, biometric data, and so on) are never passed to web applications.
+Moreover, the user does not even have direct access to the passkeys and would not be able to send them to an attacker.

-### How does passwordless work?
+## How does passwordless work?

 Passwordless is not only easier to use, but also more secure than traditional password-based authentication.
 This might seem hard to believe at first, given that security processes usually involve a trade-off between ease-of-use and increased security.
 But passwordless authentication achieves this by building on the following insights:

 - The device you are using (mobile phone or PC) already has built-in capabilities for verifying your identity.
-There should be no need to duplicate the procedure for identity verification (for example, by manually creating new passwords), when the platform already has this capability.
+There should be no need to duplicate the procedure for identity verification (for example, by manually creating new passwords) when the platform already has this capability.
 - Symmetric key authentication is an existing and proven technology, which has better security characteristics than password-based authentication.
 The problem with symmetric key authentication, however, is that until recently this method was hard to use.
 The